AI tools can create new images, but who is the real artist? – KION546

 “Can a person look at somebody else’s picture and learn from it and make a similar picture?”
 Holz said.
 “Obviously, it’s allowed for people and if it wasn’t, then it would destroy the whole professional art industry, probably the nonprofessional industry too.
 To the extent that AIs are learning like people, it’s sort of the same thing and if the images come out differently then it seems like it’s fine.”

-The copyright disputes mark the beginning of a backlash against a new generation of impressive tools — some of them introduced just last year — that can generate new images, readable text and computer code on command.
+The copyright disputes mark the beginning of a backlash against a new generation of impressive tools — some of them introduced just last year — that can generate new visual media, readable text and computer code on command.

 They also raise broader concerns about the propensity of AI tools to amplify misinformation or cause other harm.
 For AI image generators, that includes the creation of nonconsensual sexual imagery.

 Some systems produce photorealistic images that can be impossible to trace, making it difficult to tell the difference between what’s real and what’s AI.
-And while most have some safeguards in place to block offensive or harmful content, experts say it’s not enough and fear it’s only a matter of time until people utilize these tools to spread disinformation and further erode public trust.
+And while some have safeguards in place to block offensive or harmful content, experts fear it’s only a matter of time until people utilize these tools to spread disinformation and further erode public trust.

 “Once we lose this capability of telling what’s real and what’s fake, everything will suddenly become fake because you lose confidence of anything and everything,” said Wael Abd-Almageed, a professor of electrical and computer engineering at the University of Southern California.

-As a test, The Associated Press submitted a text prompt on Stable Diffusion featuring the keywords “Ukraine war” and “Getty Images.”
+As a test, the AP submitted a text prompt on Stable Diffusion featuring the keywords “Ukraine war” and “Getty Images.”
 The tool created photo-like images of soldiers in combat with warped faces and hands, pointing and carrying guns.
 Some of the images also featured the Getty watermark, but with garbled text.

 AI can also get things wrong, like feet and fingers or details on ears that can sometimes give away that they’re not real, but there’s no set pattern to look out for.
-And those visual clues can also be edited.
-On Midjourney, for instance, users often post on the Discord chat asking for advice on how to fix distorted faces and hands.
+Those visual clues can also be edited.
+On Midjourney, users often post on the Discord chat asking for advice on how to fix distorted faces and hands.

 With some generated images traveling on social networks and potentially going viral, they can be challenging to debunk since they can’t be traced back to a specific tool or data source, according to Chirag Shah, a professor at the Information School at the University of Washington, who uses these tools for research.